 Engaging with your audience is key to getting a result for your presentation.
-Full engagement helps you to secure your mission…and your objectives.
+That’s because presentation audience engagement helps you to first secure your mission.
+And secondly, achieve your objectives.

 If you want your audience to know something because of your presentation then their engagement is needed.
 And if you want your listeners to do something once they’ve heard you then, again, you have to engage with them.

 You can achieve a good level of audience engagement in your typical business PowerPoint presentation with three simple techniques.

 Slides.
 Your slides should support your talk.
 On their own slides don’t count as your presentation.
 Without you they are nothing.
 So don’t be tempted to fill them with words or text (like this NSA PowerPoint presentation slide deck).
 If you need handouts, before or after your talk, use a word document or a white paper.

 Your job is to present.
 Talk and explain with words.
 It’s not your job to read your slides.
 And it’s not your job to help your audience to read your slides.
 Your slides should support your words.
 Supporting with pictures, images, illustrations, charts, maps or videos.
 There’s so much that they can hold.
-There really shouldn’t be room for many words.
+Because there really shouldn’t be room for many words.

-When your slides serve as a visual metaphor for your spoken word you are approaching presenter’s nirvana.
+When your slides serve as a visual metaphor for your spoken word, then you are approaching presenter’s nirvana.

 Your words.
 Choose your words carefully.
-Consider their complexity, meaning and ease of understanding.
+You want to consider their complexity, meaning and ease of understanding.

-Complex words might trip you up in mid-sentence–stalling the flow of your argument.
+Complex words might trip you up in mid-sentence.
+Then they can stall the flow of your argument.
 The meaning of your words might be open to interpretation; particularly if you use abbreviations or acronyms.
-And some words might simply be misunderstood.
-Without understanding there’s little chance of audience engagement.
-Choose them carefully.
+And some words might possibly be misunderstood.
+Because, without understanding, there’s little chance of audience engagement.
+So, choose them carefully.